Beartooth Challenge Points of Interest and Trivia

 Note that each day the route traveled is in parts of both Wyoming and Montana, illustrating that The Beartooth Challenge follows the confines of the great Rocky Mountains and not the boundaries of man.

-The second day of the ride includes having a hearty breakfast in Cody before departing into the mountains.
-This day includes the first big climb up Dead Indian Pass, which is a 13 mile climb, with an elevation increase of 3,200 feet, at an average grade of 4.7%.
+The first day of the ride includes having a hearty breakfast in Cody before departing into the mountains.
+This day includes the first big climb up Skull Pass on Highway 120 North.
+Then after turning onto Chief Joseph Highway the route climbs Dead Indian Pass, which is a 13-mile climb, with an elevation increase of 3,200 feet, at an average grade of 4.7%.
 There will be a rest stop at the Dead Indian Pass Overlook for riders to re-hydrate.
 The ride continues into beautiful Sunlight Basin near the Clarksfork of the Yellowstone River Canyon.
-The group will stop at Hunter Peak Ranch for lunch before making the final stretch up to Cooke City, MT.
-At about mile 72.5 the group will cross the state line again, back into Montana.
-There is a final 4 mile climb with an elevation gain of over 1,000 feet into Cooke City (into the wind).
-The group will bed down in Cooke City and enjoy a few beverages at one of the local watering holes.
+The group will stop at Hunter Peak Ranch for the night and have dinner.